m1r24n/vJunos_on_KVM/README.md

              port:
                ge-0/0/0:
                  bridge: pe2_ge0

-11. This part is to define username/password which will be created by the script if vJunos is going to be preconfigure using ZTP.
-If other ZTP server is used, such as Juniper Aptra ZTP server, then this part is not used

-        junos_login:
-          user: admin
-          password: pass01

-12. This part is to define the ip pool for DHCP server used for ZTP process. if other ZTP server is used, such as Juniper Apstra ZTP server, then this part is not used.

-        ip_pool:
-          subnet: 10.1.101.0/24
-          gateway: 10.1.101.1
-          option-150: 10.1.101.2
-          range:
-            min: 10.1.101.11
-            max: 10.1.101.99

-13. This part is to define the VM which will be deployed on the lab.
-Each VM will  have the following paramater
-    - **type** (vjunos, vjunosevolved, alpine VM, or ubuntu VM)
-    - **ip_address** (on for vjunos and vjunosevolved) which will be used by the script to generate initial configuration for ZTP, and
-    - **port**, which consist of port-id and which bridge this port is connected to.

-    The topology of the lab is defined by assigning bridges between VMs.
-The script will automatically create and generate bridge and deploy VMs on the hypervisor.

-        vm:
-          sw1:
-            type: vjunosswitch
-            ip_address: 10.1.101.101
-            port:
-              ge-0/0/0: link1
-              ge-0/0/1: link2
-              ge-0/0/2: link3
-              ge-0/0/3: link4
-          sw2:
+                 family:
+                   inet: 10.1.255.2
+         p1:
-            type: vjunosswitch
+           type: vjunosevolved
-            ip_address: 10.1.101.102
+           ip_address: 192.168.110.14
-            port:
-              ge-0/0/0: link5
-              ge-0/0/1: link6
-              ge-0/0/2: link3
-              ge-0/0/3: link4
-          svr1a:
-            type: ubuntu
-            port:
-              eth0: link1
-              eth1: link2
-          svr2a:
-            type: ubuntu
+           lo0:
+             family:
+               inet: 10.1.255.11
+               iso: 49.0001.0001.0011.00
+             protocol:
+               isis: yes
-            port:
+           port: {}
-              eth0: link5
-              eth1: link6

-## ZTP for vJunos
-1. To run ZTP for vJunos, requires DHCP server and TFTP Server.
-These two application can be run on other machine or VM or it can also run on the hypervisor
-2. Install DHCP server and TFTP server.
-In my testing, isc-dhcp-server and tftpd-hpa are used.
-The dhcpd.conf for the dhcp server created by the script is for isc-dhcp-server.
-3. If you are using other dhcp server, then you need to modify the script.
+       for example there are three vJunosVM, pe1 and pe2 are vjunosrouter, and p1 is vjunosevolved. for each VM
+       - ip_address, specify ip address which will be assigned to the management interface, and included in the host reservation of the dhcp server
+       - lo0, specify interface lo0 and the ip  and iso addresses assigned to it.
+       - port, specify configuration for vJunos interface (ge-0/0/x or et-0/0/X), such as to which bridge that interface is connected to, and ip address configured on that interface.

+       if other interface is not defined under port, then it may be assigned under fabric/topology, then script will automatically allocate ipv4/ipv6 addresses and other configuration (IS-IS, mpls, LDP, RSVP).

+       if port is configured as port: {}, the it is expected that interfaces are defined under fabric/topology.

 ## How to run the script
-1. verify that file lab.yaml is avaiable on the local directory
+1. verify that file lab.yaml is available on the local directory

-       cd /home/git/home/git/vJunos_on_KVM/lab/topo1
+       cd ~/git/vJunos_on_KVM/lab/lab2
        ls -la lab.yaml

-2. verify that the lab.yaml contain the correct information, such as disk image for vEX and ubuntu VM, ip pool for dhcp, and topology of the lab
+2. verify that the lab.yaml contain the correct information, such as disk image for vJunos VM, ip pool for dhcp, and topology of the lab

        cat lab.yaml